McShelby/hugo-theme-relearn/exampleSite/content/cont/archetypes/_index.en.md

 #### Output formats

 Each hook file can be overridden of a specific [output format](https://gohugo.io/templates/output-formats/).
-Eg. if you define a new output format `PLAINTEXT` in your `config.toml`, you can add a file `layouts/partials/archetypes/default.plaintext.html` to change the way how normal content is written for that output format.
+Eg. if you define a new output format `PLAINTEXT` in your `hugo.toml`, you can add a file `layouts/partials/archetypes/default.plaintext.html` to change the way how normal content is written for that output format.